MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 By default, DPM sends diagnostic and connectivity data to Microsoft.
 Microsoft uses this data to provide and improve the quality, security, and integrity of Microsoft products and services.

-Administrators can turn off this feature at any point of time.
+Administrators can turn off this feature at any point in time.
 For detailed information about the data collected, see [manage telemetry in DPM](manage-telemetry.md).

 ::: moniker-end